-The clerical government of Islamic Republic of Iran, in concert with the leadership of the Islamic Revolutionary Guard Corps (IRGC), has created a prolonged, self-inflicted environmental crisis that, although driven in small part by climate change, is primarily the result of policy missteps informed by incompetence, mismanagement, and corruption at the highest levels of the regime.
-The Iranian regime's willful flouting of environmental best practices since the 1979 inception of the Islamic Republic is tantamount to a war on the environment.
+The clerical government of Islamic Republic of Iran, in concert with the leadership of the Islamic Revolutionary Guard Corps (IRGC), has created a prolonged, self-inflicted environmental crisis that, while exacerbated by climate change, primarily results from policy missteps informed by incompetence, mismanagement, and corruption at the highest levels of the regime.
+The Iranian government's willful flouting of environmental best practices since the 1979 inception of the Islamic Republic is tantamount to a war on the environment.

 Iran's leadership has consistently enacted agricultural and industrialization policies intended to benefit elite constituencies that the regime has sought to appease.
-The regime has accordingly diverted water and other natural resources away from ordinary Iranians and poorer communities, who have disproportionately suffered environmental consequences such as water shortages, loss of cultivable farmland, and sand and dust storms.
+The regime has accordingly diverted water and other natural resources away from ordinary Iranians and poorer communities, who have disproportionately suffered environmental consequences like water shortages, loss of cultivable farmland, and sand and dust storms.

-Iran's policy missteps have given rise to multi-pronged environmental challenges including an insecure water future, widespread drought, desertification, destruction of wetlands, and decreased air quality.
+Iran's policy missteps have given rise to multi-pronged environmental challenges, including an insecure water future, widespread drought, desertification, destruction of wetlands, and decreased air quality.
 Iran's environmental deterioration poses a potentially destabilizing national security risk to the Islamic Republic, as it threatens internal cohesion, public health, and the economy.
-The Iranian leadership has inflicted damage on the country's environment that many experts fear may be irreversible and will have catastrophic humanitarian repercussions if current trends continue.
+The Iranian leadership has inflicted damage on the country's environment that experts fear may be irreversible and will have catastrophic humanitarian repercussions if current trends continue.
 Tragically, due to structural factors largely borne of corruption, the Iranian regime has failed to seriously acknowledge the scope of the impending crisis, let alone to begin the adaptation and implementation of vitally necessary corrective measures, which may already be insufficient at this juncture.